aayanamalik/Reaction-Kinetics-Simulator/README.md

-Under the defaults above the reactor ignites at t ≈ 0.024 s, spiking to 1279 K before the jacket pulls it back to 750 K. The whole event lasts a few hundredths of a second inside a 0.5 second integration, and that mismatch is what breaks fixed-step explicit integration.
+Under the defaults above the reactor ignites at t ≈ 0.024 s, spiking to 1279 K before the jacket pulls it back to 750 K. The whole event lasts a few hundredths of a second over a 20-second integration, and that mismatch is what breaks fixed-step explicit integration.

 Measured against that prediction: